 Generally you need to go with the original plan of attack and counter attack under the constraints of efficiency while he is still busy changing plans.

 Take that!
 An attacker is getting close to the hotzone with a knife in a straight hold and instead of stabbing he is backing out his front hand and trying to reach you in a circle and poke your neck from the side.
 You should have already reached him before he had done that!

 Although he stopped few inches short of the hotzone to enter a split second later, you should have adjusted for it noticing his speed of advance and sudden slowdown and used it to your advantage.
 Reaching his wrist few inches forward with a little step is not going to change much and should not retract from your ability to timely react and foil his attack…

-Finally, let’s say he is holding a top down knife hold with his front hand, but is holding it infront of his chest and not over his shoulder; you should treat it as a straight stab and plan executing a defense against a straight stab.
-Do not let your brains get stuck with your training definitions and try to match defense vs. top-down knife stab to an actual straight direction stab with a top-down knife hold…
+Finally, let’s say he is holding a top down knife hold with his front hand, but is holding it in front of his chest and not over his shoulder.
+You should treat it as a straight stab and plan on executing a defense against a straight stab.
+Do not let your brains get stuck with your training definitions and try to match defense vs. top-down knife stab to an actual straight direction stab with a top-down knife hold!